argoproj/argo-rollouts/docs/features/canary.md

 ```

 ### analysis
 Configure the background [Analysis](analysis.md) to execute during the rollout.
-If the analysis is unsuccessul the rollout will be aborted.
+If the analysis is unsuccessful the rollout will be aborted.

 Default to nil